lukfor/pgs-calc/README.md

 - `--writeVariants <file>` - Writes csv file with all variants used in calculation
 - `--includeVariants <file>` - Restrict calculation to use only variants from this csv file
 - `--genotypes GT|DS` - Use genotypes or dosage
+- `--report-html <file>` - Creates an interactive html report.
+The report includes summary statistics (like coverage) for each score and can be filtered by e.g. id or trait.

 ### Input files